-American day without European origins; cranberries, sweet potatoes, and marshmallows aren't indigenous foodstuffs, not to mention that most Italian ovens still aren't big enough to accommodate a whole turkey, which may help to explain this bird's general lack of popularity.
-For roast chicken is served ubiquitously, duck especially in the Veneto, and pheasants and other wild birds wherever hunting is popular, but especially in Umbria and Tuscany.
+Although, like Halloween, Thanksgiving originated to celebrate the 6 end of a plentiful harvest, America's most heartfelt festivity isn't commonly celebrated in Italy.
+Italy's non-adoption is probably because the event was originally a Protestant affair and has always been a patriotic all-American day without European origins.
+Cranberries, sweet potatoes, and marshmallows aren't indigenous to Italy, and most Italian ovens still aren't big enough to accommodate a whole turkey, which may help to explain this bird's general lack of popularity.
+Roast chicken is served ubiquitously, as well as duck, especially in the Veneto, and pheasants and other wild birds wherever hunting is popular, but especially in in Rome where I was associate editor during the 1970s, a few years before ITV's founder and publisher, Robert Moynihan, was a Fellow in Post-Classical Studies there.